 - Know the kind of software you’ll be running on your gadget (laptops especially), and also know the minimum amount of system resources it requires to be run smoothly.
 If you want to play heavy graphics games on your smartphone, for example, you should be looking at getting the best possible smartphone performance.
 That means you need more RAM and better processor with more cores.

 Smartphone Performance Demonstration Example

 So, together, the processor speed and RAM size determine how responsive your smartphone behaves, each determining a different dimension.
 To illustrate this, let us compare two smartphones with different processor clock speeds and amounts of RAM (all other things equal):

 - Smartphone One: Quad-core 1.3 GHz with 3 GB RAM

 - Smartphone Two: Octa-Core 2.2 GHz with 2 GB RAM

-Quick Tips For Android Users
+Smartphone Performance: Quick Tips For Android Users

 - Also, note that the more cores a processor has, the more efficient it can run.
 So an octa-core processor is more efficient than a quad-core processor.
 See another article of mine, How smartphone processors work, for more details.

 - Lastly, note that the bigger and sharper the display of your smartphone, the more powerful you need your processor to be, because the processor has more work to do than with a smaller screen.
-Display size and resolution are some of the factors we refer to when we say “all other things being equal“.
+Display size and resolution are some of the factors we refer to when we say, “All other things being equal“.

+I hope that you understand better the factors that determine smartphone performance, so you can make better purchasing decisions.
 Do use the comment section below to let me know if you have any questions or areas you need more light shed on.
 And do not forget to share this post with your network using the share buttons below.